 GetClassical’s international musicians believe that a one-on-one connection in the classroom will spark a lasting impression and enthusiasm for classical music and ultimately initiate curiosity for life.

-PHOTO and VIDEO (by Hilan Warshaw, Overtone Productions LLC) : taken at our first school visit at the Rabbi Schneier Park East Day School, as part of our artistic residency this season with the school.
+PHOTO and VIDEO (by Hilan Warshaw, Overtone Productions LLC) : school visit at the Rabbi Schneier Park East Day School, as part of our artistic residency this season with the school.
 Concert Pianist Ching-Yun Hu and GetClassical In School ambassador Adam Jackson are engaging the Middle School children in a first personal encounter. ( 9-25-19)

-These are some of the questions addressed in GetClassical’s highly engaging, interactive sessions.
-Youth are motivated to engage in conversations about music, tune in to listen more carefully and can ask a multitude of questions surrounding the artists’ lives.
+Students are motivated to engage in conversations about different styles in music, classical and contemporary composers, the art of practicing, and through GetClassical’s highly interactive sessions and performances, tune in to listen more carefully and can ask a multitude of questions surrounding the artists’ lives and mission.

 We at GetClassical In School believe that every student should have the chance to experience the splendor of classical music, regardless of whether the school can afford to implement an academic music curriculum.
 We bring performers to both public and private schools in the greater New York City and metropolitan area.

 The personal interaction with the kids is a decisive element of our encounters.
 All questions are valid.
 We aim to extrapolate shared experiences in the music and bring them into real life.
 Making music together is much like forming a special friendship; independent of all barriers, language, age, nationality, or gender.

 We recommend a range of options to deepen the student’s experience:

 Artists perform short musical pieces, creating a musical narrative, while collaborating with the students on generating a story.